OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   One of the advantages of persistent tunnels is that they eliminate the need for separate ``--up`` and ``--down`` scripts to run the appropriate ``ifconfig``\(8) and ``route``\(8) commands.
-These commands can be placed in the the same shell script which starts or terminates an OpenVPN session.
+These commands can be placed in the same shell script which starts or terminates an OpenVPN session.

   Another advantage is that open connections through the TUN/TAP-based